Smart toy: History

-Educational toys have their early roots in clockworks such as those of the eighteenth and nineteenth century cuckoo clocks, music boxes of the nineteenth, and Disney audio-animatronics of the twentieth.
+Smart toys have their early roots in clockworks such as those of the eighteenth and nineteenth century cuckoo clocks, music boxes of the nineteenth, and Disney audio-animatronics of the twentieth.
 Perhaps the biggest early contribution is from novelty and toy makers from the 1800s who made automatons such as Vaucanson's mechanical duck, von Kempelen's The Turk, and the Silver Swan.
 All pre-twentieth-century precursors had in common that they were mechanical contrivances.
 By the second half of the 1900s toys featuring built-in media players became common.
 For example, Mattel introduced a variety of dolls in the 1960s and 1970s that used a pull string activated talking device to make the dolls "talk" such as the talking Crissy doll and Chatty Cathy.

 However, it remained until the introduction of the microprocessor in the mid-1970s for smart toys to come into their own.
 Texas Instrument's Speak & Spell which came on the market in the late 1970s was one of the first full-featured smart toys.
 The device is similar to a very limited laptop with LED read-out.
 It is used for spelling games and guessing a "mystery code".
 It speaks and makes a variety of sound effects.
-Another early example is Teddy Ruxpin, a robotic teddy bear which came out in the 1980s.
+Another early example is Teddy Ruxpin, a robotic teddy bear, which came out in the 1980s.
 It reads children's stories via a recording device built into its back and swivels its eyes and mouth.